PhilippSchuette/PackagingTest/README.rst

 ToDo
 ----

   0. Install all needed packages, etc. with *Pipenv*!
-Also, populate Makefile, CODE_OF_CONDUCT, LICENSE, CONTRIBUTING
+Also, populate Makefile
   1. Create some dummy code
   2. Initialize and build documentation, add description here
   3. Create stubs for custom classes and functions